dymaptic/dy-blazor-statemanagement/ReadMe.md

 A comprehensive state management library for Blazor Web Apps that seamlessly works across Client and Server render modes, providing unified state management with caching, persistence, and undo/redo functionality.

+**Note**: This library is currently a **Work in Progress Proof of Concept**.
+Use it as inspiration and reference, but be aware that it is not yet production-ready.

 ## Overview

 This library provides one solution for managing application state in Blazor applications that use both